-The one huge advantage you have over art dealers and galleries is YOU, especially with all the online options available to actively present and draw attention to your art, talk about your background and inspirations, and deepen the appreciation and connections people have when viewing your work.
+The one huge advantage you have over art dealers and galleries is YOU, especially with so many online options available to publicly present and draw attention to your art, talk about your background and inspirations, and deepen the appreciation and connections people have to your work.
 You are the number one expert on your art and the most motivated qualified person on the planet to represent and sell it.
-You also have the ability to make every in-person, studio or online visit to see your art a pleasure, an experience, an education and an adventure.
+You also have the ability to make every in-person, studio, or online visit to see your art a pleasure, a memorable experience, an education, and an adventure.

-* If you sell out of your studio, keep regular visiting, viewing or contact hours.
-Whether for one hour a week or forty, have standard times when you're open for business or are otherwise available to speak with either by chat, phone or in person.
+* If you sell out of your studio or other physical location, keep regular visiting, viewing or contact hours.
+Whether for one hour a week or forty, have standard times when you're open for business or are otherwise available to speak either by chat, phone or in person.
 This saves potential buyers the trouble of having to figure out when they can make contact and avoid having to go back and forth with you trying to make appointments.
 This doesn't mean you have to be available 40 hours a week.
-Five hours is fine or even less, but make sure they're the same hours every week.
-Of course, make yourself available for appointments as well, either in person, by phone or chat.
+Five hours is fine, or even less, but make sure they're the same hours every week.
+Of course, make yourself available for appointments as well, either in person, by phone, or online.

-* If you sell your art mainly online, return all emails and other inquiries promptly.
-If someone would like to talk or chat before they make a purchase or have specific questions about specific works of art, make appointments to talk with them, sooner rather than later.
+* If you sell your art mainly online, return all emails, messages, and other inquiries promptly.
+If someone would like to talk or text before they make a purchase, or they have specific questions about specific works of art, make appointments to talk with them, sooner rather than later.
 Art tends to be somewhat of an impulse buy, so whenever someone expresses interest in your work, moving the transaction towards completion with reasonable speed is always better than dragging things out.
-Buyers really appreciate artists who make themselves accessible, offer to answer questions, and work with them in other ways from initial inquiries to final purchase.
+Buyers really appreciate artists who make themselves available, accessible, offer to answer questions, and work with them in other ways from initial inquiries to final purchase.

 * If you're meeting in person, make collectors feel welcome and comfortable.
 Answer their questions, show or direct them to whatever they want to see, and if they ask, talk a bit about how you work and make your art.
 Have your bio, resume, and other relevant materials available for them to read.
-If you're making contact online, direct them to specific image or gallery pages according to their preferences.
-Also direct them to any text or explanation pages or other information about yourself that's relevant to what they want to see.
+If you're making contact online, direct them to specific image or gallery pages according to their preferences, either on your website or on social media.
+Also direct them to any text, resume, bio, or explanation pages or other information about yourself that's relevant to what they want to see.

 * Provide a little background information about what you do and why you do it.
+This goes for your website as well as posting online.
 Keep explanations simple and be careful not to ramble on and on, or start answering questions that people don't ask.
-Best procedure is to always let the other person lead the conversation and move at their speed, no matter how slow you might think it's going.
-Unless someone expresses interest in having more in-depth conversations, move the agenda on to viewing your art as soon as the opportunity presents itself.
+Best procedure is to always let the other person lead the conversation and to move at their speed, no matter how slow you might think things are going.
+Unless someone wants to have in-depth conversations, move the agenda on to viewing your art as soon as the opportunity presents itself.
 In-depth conversations are great as long as they get you somewhere in terms of making a sale.

-* Set aside a part of your studio to show finished work.
+* Set aside a part of your studio, home, apartment, or other physical location to show finished work.
 The closer you can approximate gallery viewing conditions, the better.
-Collectors have an easier time understanding the impact of individual works when they can see and appreciate them one-by-one in clean, well-lighted, uncluttered settings.
-A painting hanging on a white wall and nicely lit without any interference from other paintings is far more compelling than that same painting, hanging on a wall crammed with other art or sitting on a table or easel of your studio against a backdrop of all kinds of other art, materials and accessories.
+Collectors have an easier time appreciating your art when they can see and experience individual pieces one-by-one in clean, well-lighted, uncluttered settings.
+A painting hanging on a white wall and nicely lit without any interference from other paintings is far more compelling than that same painting, hanging on a wall crammed with other art or sitting on a table or easel of your studio against a backdrop of all kinds of other art, materials, furniture, or other objects.

 * Show only select examples of your art and keep the main focus on what you're doing now, on your current work.
 Best to keep things simple.
-Showing too much art from too many different time periods in too many different styles can overwhelm or confuse people.
-That's precisely why galleries limit and unify the number of pieces that they have on exhibit at any given time.
-The same holds true for your website, image pages or other places where your art is on display.
+Showing too much art from too many different time periods in too many different styles can overwhelm or confuse viewers.
+That's precisely why galleries limit and unify the number of artworks they have on exhibit at any given time.
+The same holds true for your website, image pages or social media where you show your art.
 Make sure it's organized into groups or series of related works.

-* When interested buyers state preferences or gravitate toward specific works, offer to show additional examples of those types of art.
-Don't try to push them in other directions no matter how badly you might want them to see certain pieces of your art.
+* When interested buyers state preferences or gravitate toward specific works, offer to show additional examples of those types of art in case they're interested.
+Don't try to push them in other directions no matter how badly you might want them to see something else.
 When you do that, you decrease your chances of making sales.
 Remember that every person's tastes are unique.
 Let them control the showing.